arangodb/docs/arangograph/notebooks.md

 ---
 layout: default
 description: >-
-  Colocated Jupyter Notebooks within ArangoGraph, how to create and manage them
+  How to create and manage colocated Jupyter Notebooks within ArangoGraph
 ---
 # ArangoGraph Notebooks